primozflander/sensogrip_pio/README.md

 ## About The Project

-Sensogrip pencil was developed as a therapeutical help tool for children with graphomotoric difficulties.
+Sensogrip pencil was developed as a therapeutic help tool for children with graphomotoric difficulties.
 It consists of two sensors: one for measuring tip pressure, and the second one for measuring finger pressure.
-User is able to get feedback via built-in RGB led or via mobile app.
+The user is able to get feedback via built-in RGB LED or via mobile app.

 It features:
 * Piezoelectric sensor for measuring tip pressure
 * FSR sensor for measuring finger pressure
-* Optical RGB led feedback (for example: green color lights up when the pressure on the sensors is right)
+* Optical RGB LED feedback (for example: green color lights up when the pressure on the sensors is right)
-* Automatic measured pressure correction with angle from build-in IMU
+* Automatic measured pressure correction with angle from built-in IMU
-* Sleep funtion with wake-up by shaking
+* Sleep function with wake-up by shaking
 * Bluetooth BLE connectivity
-* Rechargable battery, which provides up to 10 hour of operating time
+* Rechargeable battery, which provides up to 10 hours of operating time
 * Mobile App companion

 ### Built With